Wide release

-In the American motion picture industry, a wide release (short for nationwide release) is a film playing at the same time at cinemas in most markets across the country.
-This is in contrast to the formerly common practice of a roadshow theatrical release in which a film opens at a few cinemas in key cities before circulating among cinemas around the country, or a limited release in which a film is booked at fewer cinemas (such as "art house" venues) in larger cities in anticipation of lesser commercial appeal.
+In the motion picture industry, a wide release (short for nationwide release) is a film playing at the same time at cinemas in most markets across a country.
+This is in contrast to the formerly common practice of a roadshow theatrical release in which a film opens at a few theaters in key cities before circulating among theaters around a country, or a limited release in which a film is booked at fewer theaters (such as "art house" venues) in larger cities in anticipation of lesser commercial appeal.
+It acts as a grand opening for films.
 In some cases, a film that sells well in limited release will then "go wide".
 Since 1994, a wide release in the United States and Canada has been defined by Nielsen EDI as a film released in more than 600 theaters.

-The practice emerged as a successful marketing strategy in the 1970s, and became increasingly common in subsequent decades, in parallel with the expansion of the number of screens available at multiplex cinemas.
-With the switch to digital formats – lowering the added cost of wide release and increasing the opportunity for piracy – "opening wide" has become the default release strategy for big-budget mainstream films, sometimes expanding to include closely spaced wide releases in various countries, or even simultaneous world-wide release.
+The practice emerged as a successful marketing strategy in the 1970s.
+It became increasingly common in subsequent decades, in parallel with the expansion of the number of screens available at multiplex cinemas.
+With the switch to digital formats – lowering the added cost of wide release and increasing the opportunity for piracy – "opening wide" has become the default release strategy for big-budget mainstream films, sometimes expanding to include closely spaced wide releases in various countries, or even simultaneous worldwide release.